Stellar Peach Breeding Program

 Autumnstar has been tested in several locations across the world for several years.
 It is a large peach at 2 3/4" to 3 1/4", round, 70-80% blushed red peach that ripens 47 days after Red Haven or 6 days after Encore.
 Autumnstar has shown exceptional bud and tree hardiness and excellent eating and shipping qualities for any season but there is nothing like it in this late late season.
 It has better fruit color, flavor and much better tree than Fayette or Encore.
 Autumnstar is a great way to extend your peach season.

-Fruit Acres does have a large peach crop this year and we will have U-Pick starting August 14 and going until September 5.
-Peach and Apple u-pic is open weekends only.
+Fruit Acres does have a large peach crop this year and we will have U-Pick Sweet Peaches starting August 7 and going until September 5.
+Every weekend we have a different kind of Peaches to pick.
+Peach and Apple u-pic is open weekends (Saturday and Sunday) only from 10am to 4:30pm Eastern time.
 Apple u-pic will start around Labor Day and go until the middle of October.
+Peach and Apple U-Pick address is 2789 Friday Road Coloma, MI 49038